 Emphasis on specific medical terminology related to pharmacy.
 Focuses on how to interpret prescription or medication orders, including how to interpret medical abbreviations and terminology.
-Prerequisite: concurrent enrollment in AHE 130, completion of AHE 102 or AHE 160 and 161, AHE 106 and HMATH 100 with a minimum C grade.
+Prerequisite: Concurrent enrollment in AHE 130.

-AHE 132 Applied Pharmacology (5)
+AHE 132 Applied Pharmacology(5)

 Use and side effects of prescription medications, nonprescription medications, and alternative therapies commonly used to treat diseases affecting the various systems of the human body including psychiatric disorders.
-Prerequisite: AHE 130 and 131; AHE 102 and 112 with a minimum C grade; concurrent enrollment in AHE 133 and completion of or concurrent enrollment in ENGL 170
+Prerequisite: AHE 130 and 131 with a minimum C grade; concurrent enrollment in AHE 133.